 Prepare for the Gulf Coast weather by slathering on some sunscreen before you leave your Galveston vacation rental, and bring enough with you to reapply throughout the day.
 If your pup is on vacation with you, don't forget pet-friendly sunscreen, too!
 On sunny days, you'll also want a shady hat and polarized sunglasses for extra protection.

-For a day on the sand in Galveston Island State Park, bring a big beach bag packed with towels, sunscreen, beach toys, and anything else your crew needs for swimming.
+For a day on the sand, bring a big beach bag packed with towels, sunscreen, beach toys, and anything else your crew needs for swimming.
 If you plan to kayak or paddleboard, a dry bag is best for keeping your gear from getting wet on the water.
 Hiking?
 You may prefer a backpack to carry your water and snacks in.

 Mosquito Repellent